tbhaxor/GUIDE-TO-UNIT-TESTING-IN-JAVASCRIPT-WITH-JASMINE/README.md

 # Getting Started with Unit Testing

 This is a theoritical chapter.
-In this you will learn the insights of unit testing and how to perform unit testing before deploying application on production environment
+In this you will get about the insights of unit testing and how to perform unit testing before deploying application on production environment

 ## What is Unit Testing